 If your staff are constantly feeling emotionally drained, stressed or bullied.
 How can they possibly feel passionate and enthusiastic about their work and provide a wonderful client experience?

 The trickle-down effect can have dire consequences for your bottom dollar.
-Nobody likes to fire a staff member but if you don’t cut out the rot it will spread.
-Not only to your staff members, yourself, and your clients but eventually your bottom dollar too.
+Nobody likes to fire a staff member, but if you don’t cut out the rot, it will spread.
+Thus, having a negative effect on your staff members, yourself, and your clients but eventually your bottom dollar too.

 Once you have banished the toxic staff member your business will experience